 With increased cash flow from electricity savings added with lucrative incentives like the Solar Investment Tax Credit (Solar ITC) and the Self-Generation Incentive Program (SGIP), state and federal bonus depreciation – the net cost of the system was brought down to pay for the system back in less than 3 years.
 Designed with an expected 3% annual increase in electricity costs, the actual 7% annual average increase didn’t affect the solar-equipped facility as much as their neighbors without solar.

 “Going green” is undeniably a good thing, doing so affordably is the challenge for modern businesses.
 As electricity rates get more and more expensive, generating free electricity is making commercial solar more affordable.
+Learn more about how California businesses are building capital through sustainability.

 Without solar businesses will continue to pay rising electricity bills, it is baked every year into their budget.
 Investing that money into commercial solar and generating free electricity is the catalyst for California businesses going green.